|

 and

-analysis (issued+pending) including data from intelligent
+analysis (2002 filing, sold) including data from intelligent

 appliances, with some objectives relating to improved breadth and depth of collection and